qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **54** and **29** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort6-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 54, 29 added to right." %}
+{% include figure image_path="/assets/images/isort6-0.png" alt="29 placed in the collection." caption="29 placed in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **54** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort7-0.png" alt="Sample cards from the Acorn deck." caption="Swap 29 and 54." %}
+{% include figure image_path="/assets/images/isort7-0.png" alt="29 and 54 swapping positions in the collection." caption="29 and 54 swapping positions in the collection." %}

 The two face-up cards **47** and **29** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort8-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 47, flip down 54." %}
+{% include figure image_path="/assets/images/isort8-0.png" alt="47 and 29 being compared in the collection." caption="47 and 29 being compared in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **47** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort9-0.png" alt="Sample cards from the Acorn deck." caption="Swap 29 and 47." %}
+{% include figure image_path="/assets/images/isort9-0.png" alt="47 and 29 swapping positions in the collection." caption="47 and 29 swapping positions in the collection." %}

 The two face-up cards **25** and **29** are **in order**, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort10-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 25, flip down 47.
-Stop because in order." %}
+{% include figure image_path="/assets/images/isort10-0.png" alt="25 and 29 being compared in the collection." caption="25 and 29 being compared in the collection." %}

 ### Add 35